-Other portions of Canal Street have been abandoned in the past.
-At its meeting of March 11, 1968, the City Commission abandoned a portion of Canal Street as shown on the Plat of Las Palmas Subdivision as recorded in the Public Records of Palm Beach County in Plat Book 10, Page 68.
-At its meeting of May 4, 2004, the City Commission abandoned a portion of Canal Street located at the northeast corner of NE 1st Street and the Intracoastal Waterway via Resolution No. 34-04.
-At its meeting of February 3, 2009, the City Commission abandoned a portion of Canal Street located at the southwest corner of NE 2nd Street and the Intracoastal Waterway via Resolution No. 10-09.
-At its meeting of August 18, 2020, the City Commission abandoned any interest from the City in a portion of the Canal Street right-of-way, lying east and adjacent to Lots 28 and 29 (828 NE 1st Court) via Resolution No. 95-20.
+Other portions of Canal Street have been abandoned in the past as follows:

+- March 11, 1968: The City Commission abandoned a portion of Canal Street as shown on the Plat of Las Palmas Subdivision (Plat Book 10, Page 68). - May 4, 2004: The City Commission abandoned a portion of Canal Street located at the northeast corner of NE 1st Street and the Intracoastal Waterway via Resolution No. 34-04. - February 3, 2009: The City Commission abandoned a portion of Canal Street located at the southwest corner of NE 2nd Street and the Intracoastal Waterway via Resolution No. 10-09. - August 18, 2020: The City Commission abandoned any interest from the City in a portion of the Canal Street right-of-way, lying east and adjacent to Lots 28 and 29 (828 NE 1st Court) via Resolution No. 95-20. - January 5, 2021: The City Commission abandoned any interest from the City in a portion of the Canal Street right-of-way, lying east and adjacent to the property located at 824 NE 2nd Street via Resolution No. 0-21.